gethyn1/do-less/README.md

 ## Icons

 To include icons as an svg sprite at the top of each page, set `config.js` to compile the icon sprite to the `src/partials` directory.
 The sprite can then be included as a Nunjucks partial.

+## Build directory

+All public files are compiled into the `dist` directory.
+This is where you should point your web server or grab the production ready templates and assets from.